jlevy/atom-flowmark/README.md

 - **Fixes common formatting errors:**
   This includes menu options that allow:
   - **Normalize headings** to Title Case, to avoid uneven capitalization in headings.
-  - **Normalize punctuation boldfacing** menu to makes trailing terminating punctuation (any of the characters .:?!) boldface when following boldface text.
+  - **Normalize punctuation boldfacing** to make trailing terminating punctuation (any of the characters `.:?!`) boldface when following boldface text.
-    This is common typographic practice but rarely done consistently in most documents.
+    This is common typographic practice but often done inconsistently.
   - **Heavy cleanup** cleans up common problems in Markdown, such as when docs are converted to Markdown using [Pandoc](https://pandoc.org/).

 ![Flowmark menu](images/flowmark-menu.png)

-## Installation and use
+## Installation and Use

 Install as usual in Atom, by going to preferences, select install, and search for “flowmark”.
 You’ll then have a Flowmark menu item under *Packages*.
 Or use the hot key